 ACU experts lead global exercise and sport science conference

-Leading ACU exercise and sport science experts John Hawley and Prue Cormie co-chaired the prestigious Research to Practice 2018 conference, which drew 800 global and national leaders, in Brisbane this week.
+Leading ACU exercise and sport science experts John Hawley and Prue Cormie co-chaired the prestigious Research to Practice 2018 conference, which drew 800 global and national leaders.

-Held just days before the 2018 Commonwealth Games kicked off on the Gold Coast, Research to Practice 2018 is Exercise and Sports Science Australia’s (ESSA) flagship conference.
+Held in Brisbane just days before the 2018 Commonwealth Games kicked off on the Gold Coast, Research to Practice 2018 is Exercise and Sports Science Australia’s (ESSA) flagship conference.

 Billed as the largest exercise and sport science gathering in the southern hemisphere, it attracted a stellar line-up of sporting leaders, academics and experts who unpacked the latest health issues surrounding physical inactivity.

 Physical inactivity is a significant risk factor for chronic diseases such as cancer, mental health and cardiovascular disease.
 About 11 million Australians have a chronic disease – the leading cause of illness, disability and premature death.

 In the keynote speech Exercise is Medicine: From Bench to Bedside, Dr Robert Sallis, Professor of Family Medicine at the University of California, highlighted how exercise should be the first line of treatment for chronic disease prevention.